-- Tanzania has made significant investment in infrastructure and implemented comprehensive reforms to improve the investment climate - Notable regulatory reforms undertaken in the past two years include: - Abolishing more than 232 fees and fines that were obstacles to businesses in various sectors - Amending 40 Laws and Regulations to improve business regulatory frameworks - Establishing the Tanzania Investors Electronic Single Window (TIESW) to facilitate investment related applications - certification, permits, licenses and authorizations. - Enacted new investment Act 2022 - In October 2023, Tanzanian and U.S Governments signed Commercial Dialogue to promote deeper commercial and investment ties between private sector of the two countries. - In April 2023, Tanzania and U.S Exim Bank signed MoU worth US\$ 500M to deepen trade of goods and services - Tanzania and NIMED are negotiating an MOU to facilitate business connections
+Tanzania has made significant investments in infrastructure and implemented comprehensive reforms to improve the investment climate

+Notable regulatory reforms undertaken in the past two years include:

+- Abolishing more than 232 fees and fines that were obstacles to businesses in various sectors - Amending 40 Laws and Regulations to improve business regulatory frameworks - Establishing the Tanzania Investors Electronic Single Window (TIESW) to facilitate investment-related applications - certification, permits, licenses, and authorizations. - Enacted new Investment Act 2022 - In October 2023, the Tanzanian and U.S. governments signed a Commercial Dialogue to promote deeper commercial and investment ties between the two countries' private sectors. - In April 2023, Tanzania and the U.S Exim Bank signed an MoU worth US\$ 500M to deepen trade of goods and services - Tanzania and NIMED are negotiating an MOU to facilitate business connections